 Food is one of the most important things in the world, and also, one of the most exciting.
-But before we collectively salivate over the quintessential world foodie experiences, I wanted to quickly touch on something else.
+As the world slowly reemerges into travel, food has always been one of the greatest motivating factors, at least for me.

 Sushi In Japan

 It really doesn’t get much more quintessential than this.
 If there’s one travel expense that’s worth it, doing a proper omakase in the country that does it at another level is something you’ll never forget.

 Everything from the tastes to the pace of the meal is different from anything else you’ll ever experience and if you let yourself relax, it will change you in the best of ways.
 And yes, it will also ruin you for eating sushi elsewhere.
 I barely eat it in London now!

 Sometimes you’ve just gotta say – “damn, that’s good”.
 A Portuguese custard tart – done right – is one of those things.